I will try to make a list of items here, but I could probably write a book on this.

 It goes without saying that they must be avoided at all costs.

 Luckily, operations that involve more than 3 participants can always be refactored into multiple successive transformations of no more than 3 participants each, by introducing intermediate participant types if necessary.
-(I have never heard of this being suggested by anyone before, so this could perhaps be The Mike Nakis Postulate for Simplification.) - Refactor at the slightest indication that refactoring is due; do not allow technical debt to accumulate.
-Avoid the situation of being too busy mopping the floor to turn off the faucet.
-Allow a percentage of sprints to explicitly handle nothing but technical debt elimination.
-Do not try to spread the task of refactoring over feature development sprints, because:
+(I have never heard of this being suggested by anyone before, so this could perhaps be The Mike Nakis Postulate for Simplification.) -

-- Strive for abstraction and generalization.
-The urge to abstract and generalize is often mistaken as having reusability as its sole aim, and so it is often met with the YAGNI objection: "You Ain't Gonna Need It".
-The objection is useful to keep in mind so as to avoid over-engineering, but it must not be followed blindly, because abstraction and generalization have inherent benefits, regardless of the promise of reusability.
-Every problem of a certain complexity and above, no matter how application-specific it might seem to be, can benefit from being divided into a specialized, application-specific part, and an abstract, general-purpose part.
-Strive to look for such divisions and realize them in the design.
+The urge to abstract and generalize is often mistaken as having reusability as its sole aim, so it is often met with the YAGNI objection: "You Ain't Gonna Need It".
+The objection is useful to keep in mind so as to avoid over-engineering, but it should not be followed blindly, because abstraction and generalization have important inherent benefits, regardless of the promise of reusability.

 In other words, if you can choose between the following two: